 Google’s Waymo to open to public in five new US cities in 2026

-Google’s Waymo announced today that its autonomous robotaxi service will be available to the public in five cities — Miami, Dallas, Houston, San Antonio, and Orlando — beginning next year.
-It’s beginning operations without a driver — or passengers who aren’t employees — in Miami and the other cities in the “coming weeks.”
+Google’s Waymo announced today that its autonomous robotaxi service will be available to the public in five new US cities — Miami, Dallas, Houston, San Antonio, and Orlando — beginning next year.
+It’s beginning operations without a driver (or passengers who aren’t employees) in Miami and the other cities in the “coming weeks.”

 Waymo’s service is currently operating in five markets — the Bay Area, Austin, Phoenix, Los Angeles, and Atlanta — with a total of 12 others in the pipeline for expansion.

-By contrast, Tesla is currently only operational as an autonomous service in Austin.
-And even there it’s invite-only and still has a safety monitor sitting in the passenger’s seat.
-Tesla’s Bay Area service has an employee in the driver’s seat using the supervised full-self driving technology.
+By contrast, Tesla is currently operational as an autonomous service only in Austin, and even there, it’s invite-only and still has a safety monitor sitting in the passenger’s seat.
+Tesla’s Bay Area service has an employee in the driver’s seat using supervised self-driving technology.